project-chip/matter-handbook/content/Alliance/resources.md

 ## Resources for Members

-If you are already a member of the Alliance the following links in Causeway
+If you are already a member of the Alliance, here are some helpful links found in Causeway (you'll need to log in with your member credentials).

 ### New Member Orientation
 - [Slides](https://groups.csa-iot.org/wg/members-all/document/30359)